 Lancashire Heelers are a small breed, originally developed for herding cattle.
 Like terriers, they are agile, friendly and the perfect family pet.

-Heelers are traditionally black and tan (like our three Heelers – Pickle, Dora and Bilbo), but the Kennel Club also recognises liver and tan.
-When they’re adults, they’ll usually be around 10-12 inches tall – a bit taller than that if you count the ears!
+Heelers are traditionally black and tan (like our three Pickle, Dora and Bilbo), but the Kennel Club also recognises liver and tan.
+When they are adults, they’ll usually be around 10-12 inches tall – a bit taller than that if you count the ears!

 Origins of the Lancashire Heeler

 Lancashire Heelers (also sometimes known as Omskirk Heelers) have been recognised by the Kennel Club since 1981 as a rare breed.
-There is little known about their origins and many thought that the Heeler was originally bred by combining Welsh Corgis with Manchester Terriers to create farm dogs.
+There is little known about their origins and many thought that the Heeler was originally a cross between the Welsh Corgis with Manchester Terriers to create farm dogs.

 Lancashire Heeler Temperament

 Lancashire Heelers have a friendly and easygoing temperament.
 They are active and need to be kept occupied but also enjoy sitting on laps and being stroked, especially if they’ve been socialised early.

-They are great pets for families, and are full of energy.
+Heelers are great pets for families and are full of energy.
 They are also relatively easy to train but do need a firm hand!